yusufklncc/Hackintosh-for-All-Computers/README.md

 python3 tools/setup.py
 ```

-Or download `HackintoshEFIBuilder.exe` from [Releases](../../releases) and
+Or download it from [Releases](../../releases): the app for your system, or
+`HackintoshEFIBuilder-console-win-x64.zip` for the same thing in a terminal.
-double-click it - it carries everything inside, so there is nothing else to get.
+Both carry everything inside, so there is nothing else to get.

 If you would rather not run anything, `EFI-base.zip` and `configs.zip` in the
 same release are the manual route, described under